shashmaurya/CarND-Traffic-Sign-Classifier-Project/writeup_P3_Traffic_Sign_Classifier.md

 * EPOCH - convergence
 * Batch Size - Smaller batch slower, but more number of updates within training
 * Learning Rate: Higher improves faster but erratic at higher epochs when close to convergence.
 Smaller rate leads to slower convergence, but stable and better results at higher EPOCHS

+To better describe how I did the tuning using the DOE approach, here is a list showing some trials I did.

 ![alt text][image8]